 Suctioning is not entirely without risk.
 As with all medical interventions, healthcare workers need to use clinical judgment in order to determine if the benefits outweigh the risks.
 Various complications such as discomfort, bronchoconstriction, infection, injury to the tracheal mucosa and hemorrhage, atelectasis, cardiac arrhythmias and hemodynamic changes among others could occur.
-Reduced oxygenation and pulmonary de-recruitment are the complications most frequently reported6.
-Hyperoxygenating the patient before suctioning and allowing them to rest in between suctioning attempts can reduce the chances of hypoxia.
+The most frequently reported complications reported are reduced oxygenation and pulmonary de-recruitment.6 Hyperoxygenating the patient before suctioning and allowing them to rest in between suctioning attempts can reduce the chances of hypoxia.

 Injury to the mucus membranes and bleeding can also occur.
 Using the appropriate vacuum level, a water-soluble lubricant and not forcing the catheter can reduce the risks of tissue injury.